 A.I.-enabled farming to reach 500,000 smallholder farmers in Asia

 Singapore, November 24, 2022 – Syngenta and image recognition specialist, Plantix, have launched a partnership that is set to provide at least half a million smallholder farmers across Asia Pacific with access to artificial intelligence (A.I.)-enabled digital farming tools.
-With a rollout covering five countries and 750,000 hectares of farmland, the farming app will widen access to smart farming features for half a million farmers producing staple cash crops such as cotton, rice, corn, wheat, and more.
+With a rollout covering five countries and 750,000 hectares of farmland, the farming app will widen access to smart farming features for half a million farmers producing staple cash crops such as cotton, rice, corn, wheat and more.

 The partnership gives Asia’s smallholder farmers access to a global database of over 50 crops and 500 diseases, which will be available through Syngenta’s Cropwise Grower app for farmers.
-The app uses the power of data to protect crop yields with on-demand advice on agricultural best practices and crop protection solutions.
+The app uses the power of data to protect crop yields with on-demand advice on agricultural best-practices and crop protection solutions.
 Using A.I., Cropwise Grower will allow farmers to take a photo of their crop problem, and in real-time, diagnose crop pests and diseases with 93% accuracy.
 The image is analyzed by the Plantix algorithms to identify the issue and provide a recommendation.
 The uploaded images are also geotagged so that the app is able to alert farmers with early warnings when pest and disease pressures are identified in their surrounding area.

 Says Alexander Berkovskiy, APAC Regional Director at Syngenta, “The emergence of challenges, such as new pests and diseases with climate change, coupled with extreme weather events, have made farming incrementally challenging.
 By bringing smart solutions closer to farmers, A.I. and data can help them overcome traditional constraints and information gaps.
-Our aim is to make digital tools as commonly used by smallholder farmers as the traditional rake here in the Asia Pacific.
+Our aim is to make digital tools as commonly used by smallholder farmers as the traditional rake here in Asia Pacific.
 This partnership taps into our extensive regional networks to make this technology accessible at a large scale.”

 Features of the Cropwise Grower app have been designed and tested with rural farmers in mind and include critical features which are available offline for users in areas with intermittent internet connection.
-It is tailored to regional crops and diseases and will be available in local languages, including eight local languages across India.
+It is tailored to regional crops and diseases, and will be available in local languages, including eight local languages across India.
 Historical diagnoses and recommended solutions can be stored for on-demand offline access by farmers.

 “As part of our commitment to the communities in which we operate, we are investing heavily in digital and believe that it has the power to help farmers make better decisions, reduce crop losses and increase yields,” says Chris Chen, APAC Head of Digital Transformation at Syngenta.
-“Cropwise Grower is the vehicle that allows us a direct connection, at scale, with millions of growers across the Asia Pacific.
-Ensuring the end-to-end user flow is 100% automated, the partnership with Plantix allows an accurate diagnosis and recommendation to be provided in less than three seconds.
+“Cropwise Grower is the vehicle that allows us a direct connection, at scale, with millions of growers across Asia Pacific.
+By ensuring the end-to-end user flow is 100% automated, the partnership with Plantix allows an accurate diagnosis and recommendation to be provided in less than three seconds.
 This real-time feedback will be critical in driving behavioral change for our smallholder farmers across the region,” he adds.